Jinjaguo/Learning-Multi-Body-Dynamics/README.md

 ## Simulator-Augmented Interaction Networks (SAIN) for Proxy Pushing
 Learn and model the dynamics of an agent pushing a target object, and use it to plan a control strategy to make the target object reach the target position

+## Motivation
+In some tasks, we are not able to directly manipulate the desired object but we can use other objects as a proxy to interact with the desired object.
+Here, the proposed extension experimental setup is similar to [Ajay et al., ICRA, 2019], where we push an object to the goal by using an intermediate object.
+The robot will push this intermediate object into contact with the target object, and plan for a sequence of actions such that the interaction between the two will drive the target object to its goal.

 **SAIN Demo 1**
 ![SAIN Demo2](pushing_visualization_1.gif)
 >**Please see the gif in repo to get more demo**